YusukeJustinNakajima/SigmaOptimizer/README.md

-# 📌 SigmaOptimizer - Automated Sigma Rule Optimization 🚀
+# 📌 SigmaOptimizer<br> - Automated Sigma Rule Optimization 🚀

 ## 🎯 Overview
 **SigmaOptimizer** is a **Sigma rule generation and optimization tool** that automatically creates, tests, and improves Sigma rules based on real-world logs.